-Marine Studies Building - Tour the new Gladys Valley Marine Studies Building (MSB) on the HMSC campus with Director, Bob Cowen.
+Tour the new Gladys Valley Marine Studies Building (GVMSB) on the Hatfield campus with Director, Bob Cowen.
 This new building expands Hatfield’s footprint by 72,000 square feet, providing much-needed space for research, meetings, classes and conferences.
 Walk up the vertical evacuation ramp, peek into one of the research labs, take a virtual seat in the new 250-seat auditorium, and step into the new Innovation Lab.
-The addition of the MSB allows Hatfield to build capacity and expand student programs anchored on the Oregon coast.
+The addition of the GVMSB allows Hatfield to build capacity and expand student programs anchored on the Oregon coast.
 Learn more about the Gladys Valley Marine Studies Building.

 The new Gladys Valley Marine Studies Building on the Hatfield Marine Science Center campus not only increases the region’s marine science education and research capacity but was also built using state-of-the-art architectural and engineering techniques, making it the first universally accessible vertical evacuation tsunami site in the United States.
 The addition of this building improves the safety of those who study, work and play at the Hatfield Marine Science Center and in the surrounding South Beach community.
 Learn more about the Gladys Valley Marine Studies Building.

 Hatfield Research Facilities Manager, Cinamon Moffett talks about the ESF, its capacities, and current projects.
 This seawater lab provides a flexible seawater lab for students, OSU researchers, and visiting scientists to conduct observations and research on live aquatic marine organisms.
 The ESF provides quality life support systems and ample room for experimental replication with the ability to manipulate seawater and light conditions.